nilsmehlhorn/blog/posts/react-rxjs-pagination/index.md

 }
 ```

-And here's how we'd use our custom hook inside a React component:
+And here's how we'd use our custom hook inside a React component ([live demo](https://stackblitz.com/edit/react-ts-nycsw7?file=index.tsx)):

 ```tsx
 import React from 'react'